-Through the learning journey of this unit, students will experience a growth in their creativity and initiative through the design and production of a variety of products.
-Students will improve their numeracy and literacy, including ICT literacy as well as their critical thinking and problemsolving as they work through the unit.
+Through the learning journey of this unit students will experience a growth in their creativity and initiative through the design and production of a variety of products.
+Students will improve their numeracy and literacy skills, including ICT, creative and critical thinking and problem solving.

 Have you ever wondered where our food comes from?
 How do we get to enjoy such a wonderful array of different foods?
-In this unit we will explore food groups such as fruit, vegetables, grains, dairy, meat and eggs.
-We will learn how to make the best use of these ingredients to prepare fresh, healthy and exciting dishes for breakfast, lunch, dinner and snacks.
-Working with foods in season we will discover how they can be used to meet our nutritional needs as well as using suitable methods of cookery for various foods.
-We will learn about packaging and the effect of packaging on the environment and continue to develop our skills in responding to a design brief.
+In this unit, students explore different food groups such as fruits, vegetables, grains, dairy, meat, and eggs.
+They learn how to make the best use of these ingredients to prepare fresh, healthy, and exciting dishes for breakfast, lunch, dinner, and snacks.
+Working with foods in season, students discover how they can be used to meet our nutritional needs as well as using suitable methods of cookery.
+Additionally, students learn about packaging and the effect it has on the environment while continuing to develop skills in responding to a design brief.